MarcKissel/Trying_again/content/home/teaching.md

 +++

-An anthropological perspective is an integral part of a college student’s education and will serve them well a s they become the next generation of student-scholars.
+An anthropological perspective is an integral part of a college student’s education and will serve them well as they become the next generation of student-scholars.
 In class I direct content towards a better understanding of the causes and consequences of human variation, equipping students with the skills to apply anthropological concepts to their daily lives.

 *Classes taught*